 There was a time when butter was perceived as an “enemy” of the heart- and health-conscious.
 While dietary moderation remains key, the long-held belief has changed.
-Consumers now clamor for “natural” foods and fats, and their purchase decisions are driving a butter renaissance that has netted 2016 sales totaling $2.8 billion.
+Consumers now clamor for “natural” foods and fats, as evidenced by the average butter consumption per person having gone up a full pound since 2006.
+Their purchase decisions are driving a butter renaissance that has netted $2.8 billion in sales in 2016.
 Compare that against $1.4 billion in vegetable oil-based margarine sales over the same period, and butter’s popularity is anything but spread thin.Read More